 How to get help

-The DALTON and LSDALTON packages are distributed for free and without any guarantee of reliability, accuracy, or suitability for any particular purpose.
-No obligation to provide technical support is expressed or implied.
-As time allows, the developers will attempt to answer inquiries on the user forum or the DALTON and LSDALTON GitLab source repository.
+The Dalton and LSDalton programs are distributed for free and without any guarantee of reliability, accuracy, or suitability for any particular purpose.
+No obligation to provide technical or any other support is expressed or implied.
+As time allows, the developers will attempt to answer support issues and bug reports on the Dalton and LSDalton GitLab source repositories.
 For bug reports, specific and detailed information, with example inputs, would be appreciated.

 Where should you post?

 - I got this error, why?
-Ask on the forum
+Create a support issue

 - I got this error and I'm sure it's a bug.
-File a GitLab issue
+File a Dalton or LSDalton GitLab issue

 - Can I open a discussion on this bit of code?
-File a GitLab issue
+File a Dalton or LSDalton GitLab issue

 - I have an idea/request and a plan.
-File a GitLab issue
+File a Dalton or LSDalton GitLab issue

 - I have an idea/request.
-Ask on the forum
+Create a support issue

 - I have experience that can improve the build documentation.
-Post on the forum or open a merge request on GitLab
+Open a Dalton or LSDalton merge request on GitLab

-The Dalton2016 documentation is also included with the distribution in Latex format.
+The documentation is also included with the distribution in Latex format.